-We’ve lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
+We often see insiders buying up shares in companies that perform well over the long term.
 Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
-So shareholders might well want to know whether insiders have been buying or selling shares in Kingdee International Software Group Company Limited (HKG:268).
+So before you buy or sell Kingdee International Software Group Company Limited (HKG:268), you may well want to know whether insiders have been buying or selling.

 For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.